 Tonight guests are free to enjoy the many cafes and restaurants in town for their dinner.

 After breakfast, we'll head into Alkmaar to see its popular cheese market.
 This exciting tradition with porters wearing white dress and straw hats is not to be missed.
-Our next stop is the lovely village of De Rijp for a Pannekoeken (Dutch pancake) lunch treat from Suzie.
-We’ll follow beautiful countryside into the museum village Zaanse Schanse - a delightful old hamlet with characteristic green wooden houses, charming gardens, tradesmen's workshops, and historic windmills.
+We follow beautiful countryside into the museum village Zaanse Schanse - a delightful old hamlet with characteristic green wooden houses, charming gardens, tradesmen's workshops, and historic windmills.

 We cycle winding bike paths in the lovely nature area of Het Twisk leading to the short ferry into Amsterdam.
 Tonight we celebrate a special captain's farewell dinner!